Chapter 5: The First Principle in Yoga

-But we observed a little earlier that the principle of reality is an integrated wholeness, and a consciousness of this wholeness is not supposed to be a tripartite observation, taking each item independently, as it were, with no relation to the other principles.
-Students of psychology should not forget that there are realities which are wholly external, physicists should not forget that there are realities which are internal, and both should not forget that there are features in this world which elude the grasp of observation through science and through analysis by psychology.
-There are more things in heaven and earth than philosophy dreams of, as the poet told us.
+But we observed that the principle of reality is an integrated wholeness, and a consciousness of this wholeness is not supposed to be a tripartite observation, taking each item independently, as it were, with no relation to the other principles.
+Studies of psychology should not forget that there are realities which are external, physicists should not forget that there are realities which are internal, and both should not forget that there are features in this world which elude the grasp of observation through science and through analysis by psychology.
+There are more things in heaven and on earth than philosophy dreams of, as the poet told us.

 When we enter into the field of the practice of yoga, we have to have a basic knowledge of the philosophical foundations of the very practice.
 The concept has to be clear before we actually take a practical step.
 Practice is based on theory.
 For instance, we have theoretical physics and applied physics, pure mathematics and applied mathematics, pure physiology and applied physiology.
 So also we have a philosophical background of yoga and an actual implementation of it in practical life.

-All these concepts, religious or political, have a fragmentary value which is applicable and useful under certain given conditions, but not always, in the same way as certain medicines work under certain conditions of the body.
-It does not mean a universal prescription can be given for all conditions of the body.

-Similarly, we have certain types of religious or cultural backgrounds.
-In certain matters, a European thinks in one way and an Easterner thinks in another way.
-European thought is mostly empirical, and Eastern thought may be of a different type, but we should be able to know how these differences have arisen and what is the reason.
+All these concepts, religious or political, have a fragmentary value which is applicable and useful under certain given conditions, but not always, in the same way as certain medicines work under certain conditions of the body, and a universal prescription cannot be given for all conditions of the body.
+We have certain types of religious or cultural backgrounds.
+In certain matters, a Westerner thinks in one way and an Easterner thinks in another way.
+Western thought is mostly empirical, and Eastern thought is of a different type, but we should be able to know how and why these differences have arisen.

-When we go into the in-depth cause of the differences of cultural patterns and religious outlooks, we will find they arise on account of a sectional view that is taken about things in the world, ignoring certain other aspects whose existence is not taken into consideration.
+When we go into the in-depth cause of the differences of cultural patterns and religious outlooks, we will find they arise on account of a sectional view that is taken about things in the world, ignoring certain other aspects whose existence we do not take into consideration.
 Certain ideas are inborn and are in the very veins and blood of our personality.
-Communal hatreds, of which we hear very much these days, have mostly a religious background—religion leading to clash instead of God-consciousness, all of which has to be attributed to a purely fragmentary, isolated or communally selfish outlook of life.
+Communal hatreds, of which we hear very much these days, have mostly a religious background—religion leading to clash instead of leading to God-consciousness, all of which has to be attributed to a purely fragmentary, isolated or communally selfish outlook of life.

 If religion should be defined as the longing of the human soul for God, one must know what this human soul is.
 Is it made of a Muslim, Christian, Hindu, Buddhist or Jain framework?
 What kind of thing is the soul?
 Is it a Jain soul, a Buddhist soul, a Hindu soul, a Muslim soul?
 Have we such souls?